Ventoux Biosciences

 Dr. Satish received her Ph.D. from a prestigious institute in India and did her post-doctoral training at the University of Pittsburgh.
 Currently, Dr. Satish serves as a faculty at the Division of Asthma Research, Cincinnati Children’s Hospital; named as the top hospital in the US.
 At Cincinnati Children’s, Dr. Satish researches Atopic Dermatitis, a chronic inflammatory skin disease affecting children and adults.
 Dr. Satish has published over 50 articles in peer-reviewed journals, review articles and book chapters.

-Dupuytren’s Contracture is a genetic, connective tissue disease of the hand that effects upwards of 1 in 20 adults.
-Dupuytren’s is frequently under-treated due to few and predominantly surgical, treatment options.
+Dupuytren’s disease is a fibrotic disease that impacts the connective tissue of the hands and can lead to pain and disability.
+Dupuytren’s is frequently under-treated due to few and predominantly surgical treatment options.

 Significant unmet Medical need & Large addressable population